wangershi/analyzeChineseFund/README.md

 git clone https://github.com/wangershi/analyzeChineseFund.git
 ```

-## compare all funds in same range is not a easy job
+## compare all funds in same time range is not a easy job
 I want to get the return and risk in 3 years for all funds.

 You can get it by following commands.